 Founded in 1908 by pioneering Seventh-day Adventists who believed in whole-person health — healing the body, mind and spirit — AdventHealth has grown into one of the largest nonprofit hospitals in the country, caring for more than 5.5 million patient visits per year.
-AdventHealth operates nearly 50 hospitals and hundreds of care centers in nine states, making it one of the largest faith-based health care systems in the United States.
+AdventHealth operates over 50 hospitals and hundreds of care centers in nine states, making it one of the largest faith-based health care systems in the United States.

 In Florida, AdventHealth ranges from the Tampa Bay area in the west to the Daytona Beach area in the east.
 It includes 30 hospitals, more than 30 CentraCare urgent-care centers; dozens of sport-rehab and imaging centers; and hundreds of physicians, ranging from primary care to a full spectrum of specialties.